Skip to main content

 According to the U.S. Occupational and Safety and Health Administration (OSHA), tractor accidents are the most common source of deaths and severe injuries, most frequently in the form of rollovers.
 Most overturn injuries could be prevented by roll cages and seat belts, yet only one-third of U.S. tractors are equipped with basic safety devices.

 An effective way to prevent tractor overturn deaths is to install Roll-Over Protective Structures (ROPS).
-However, as of 2012, less than 60 percent of tractors used on farms in the U.S. were equipped with ROPS.
+However, less than 60 percent of tractors used on farms in the U.S. were equipped with ROPS.
 Other common catastrophic farm accidents include:

 • Machinery entanglements